Agreenmecha/Tank_projects/tank_ws/src/external/ECAM25_CAMERA_SETUP.md

 **Available Packages:**
 - **For JetPack 6.1:** `e-CAM25_CUONX_JETSON_ONX_ONANO_L4T36.4.0_29-MAR-2025_R04/`
-- **For JetPack 6.2:** You'll need to request from e-con Systems OR build from 6.1 package (instructions below)
+- **For JetPack 6.2.x (6.2/6.2.1):** You'll need to request from e-con Systems OR build from 6.1 package (instructions below)
+  - **Note:** The 6.1 kernel patches are compatible with 6.2.x since they all use Linux Kernel 5.15

 **Package Contents:**
 - Kernel drivers (ar0234.ko, tegra-camera.ko, capture-ivc.ko)